-- Brief passengers and personnel providing an overview of the purpose, final destination, route of travel, intermediate stops, if applicable and estimated time(s) of arrival (ETAs). - Ensure the passenger manifest is accurate and contains the correct names and weights of the passengers.
+- Brief passengers and personnel by providing an overview of the purpose, final destination, route of travel, intermediate stops, if applicable, and estimated time(s) of arrival (ETAs). - Ensure the passenger manifest is accurate and contains the correct names and weights of the passengers.
 Note: The pilot is ultimately responsible for ensuring correct weights, balance, and power computations.
-The Flight Manager will provide one copy of the manifest to the pilot-in-command and ensure that additional copies are available for the receiving unit and the sending dispatcher. - Ensure proper Resource Tracking procedures are met. - Ensure passenger aircraft safety briefing is conducted. - Maintain a current list of telephone numbers for the sending and receiving units.
-The Flight Manager will contact the sending unit dispatch when the flight plan has deviated more than 30 minutes from the original flight plan. - Have all personnel within the weight limitations, assembled, and ready to board in the designated staging area. - Ensure the pilot and aircraft are currently authorized for the intended mission and the pilot incommand can verify the aircraft is within weight and balance limitations. - Responsible for signing the Daily Flight Report Invoices (Form 6500-122 or AMD-23) for all flights (except for domestic air carriers, airlines, and NIFC contract aircraft). - For Canadian travel, the Flight Manager will ensure proper documentation is included
+The flight manager will provide one copy of the manifest to the pilot-in-command and ensure that additional copies are available for the receiving unit and the sending dispatcher. - Ensure proper resource tracking procedures are met. - Ensure passenger aircraft safety briefing is conducted. - Maintain a current list of telephone numbers for the sending and receiving units.
+The flight manager will contact the sending unit dispatch when the flight plan has deviated more than 30 minutes from the original flight plan. - Ensure that all personnel are within the weight limitations, are assembled, and are ready to board in the designated staging area. - Ensure the pilot and aircraft are currently authorized for the intended mission and the pilot incommand (PIC) can verify the aircraft is within weight and balance limitations. - Responsible for signing the Daily Flight Report Invoices (Form 6500-122 or AMD-23) for all flights (except for domestic air carriers, airlines, and NIFC contract aircraft). - For Canadian travel, the flight manager will ensure proper documentation is included.

-The dispatch office will provide assistance in estimating aircraft cost but is not responsible for completing the cost comparison/justifications worksheet and forms.
-The flight manager or authorizing authority must complete and sign the cost comparison/justifications worksheet.
-Agencies are responsible for compiling documentation of cost comparison form and the flight invoice for each flight.
+The dispatch office can provide assistance in estimating aircraft costs but is not responsible for completing the cost comparison/justifications worksheet and forms.
+The flight manager or authorizing official must complete and sign the cost comparison/justifications worksheet.
+Agencies are responsible for compiling documentation of cost comparison forms and the flight invoice for each flight.